styslix7/CS-Scripts-For-Unity/ReadMe/README.md

 # Current Version

+* 0.1 | 2024-03-12
+    * Added 4 C# scripts that are useable in 3D Unity projects.

 # Version History

-All of the version history is [here](https://github.com/styslix7/Stellar-Deception/blob/main/ReadMe/VersionLog.md).
+All of the version history is [here](https://github.com/styslix7/CS-Scripts-For-Unity/blob/main/ReadMe/VersionLog.md).

 # Installation